raspberrypi/documentation/linux/kernel/building.md

 This has the advantage of keeping your kernel separate from the kernel image managed by the system and any automatic update tools, and allowing you to easily revert to a stock kernel in the event that your kernel cannot boot.

-Unplug the card and boot the Pi!
+Finally, plug the card into the Pi and boot it!

 ## Links